History of Nigeria: Second World War

-Operation Postmaster

-In 1942, Nigeria played a role in "Operation Postmaster".
-In an adventurous manner, British special agents from Lagos captured Italian and German supply ships for submarines in the South Atlantic on the nearby but Spanish and therefore neutral island of Bioko and brought them to the home port of Lagos.
-The incident - in which no shots were fired - almost led to Franco's Spain entering the war alongside the Third Reich and fascist Italy.

 Rationing, price control, agricultural damage, education offensive

 As early as 1939, the Nigeria Supply Board was set up to promote the production of rubber and palm oil, which were considered important for the war effort, at the expense of food production.
 The import of agricultural products was restricted.

 From 1942, farmers were only allowed to sell rice, maize, beans etc. to government agencies and at a very low price under the "Pullen Scheme" so that the British Isles, which were cut off from the continent, could be supplied with food at low cost.
 However, this price control motivated farmers to either not sell their products at all or to sell them on the black market.
 Others may have resorted to growing unregulated, i.e. inedible, produce.
 Nigeria's agriculture, which had already suffered from the European purchasing cartels (especially Unilever) and the Great Depression, was once again hampered in its development.
 In December 1942, consumer goods were rationed.
 (Rationing would last until 1948.)
 The transport of rice from Abeokuta to nearby Lagos was criminalised.

 As a "positive" effect of the Second World War, the colonial administration trained war-critical skilled labour such as technicians, electricians, nurses, carpenters and clerks on a large scale during this period.
 New harbours and - for the first time - airports were built.

 From October 1941 to January 1945, the 44th British General Hospital was stationed in Abeokuta, not far from Lagos.
 Soldiers, airmen and sailors could recover from their injuries here.
 There was also the 46th British General Hospital in Kaduna in 1942 and 1943.